OpenLineage/docs/docs/guides/airflow_proxy.md

 ![airflow_dev_setup](./airflow_dev_setup.png)

-Running everything would be the Apache Airflow setup and emitting lineage data into OpenLineage Proxy, and OpenLineage Proxy forwarding those into Marquez, so we can both inspect the data payload entering, as well as see the lineage data in graph form.
+At this point, Apache Airflow should be running and able to send lineage data to the OpenLineage Proxy, with the OpenLineage Proxy forwarding the data to Marquez.
+Consequently, we can both inspect data payloads and see lineage data in graph form.

-## Accessing Airflow UI
+## Accessing the Airflow UI

-After everything is up and running, we can now login to Airflow's UI by opening up the browser, and accessing `http://localhost:8080`.
+With everything up and running, we can now login to Airflow's UI by opening up a browser and accessing `http://localhost:8080`.

 Initial ID and password to login would be `airflow/airflow`.

-## Running an example DAG
+## Running an Example DAG

 When you log into Airflow UI, you will notice that there are several example DAGs already populated when it started up.
-We can start running some of them to see what kind of OpenLineage event they generate.
+We can start running some of them to see the OpenLineage events they generate.

 ### Running Bash Operator

 In the DAGs page, locate the `example_bash_operator`.

 ![airflow_trigger_dag](./airflow_trigger_dag.png)